ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  The layout of this section in the UI is defined by the `deploy.json` schema.

- Within the schema, the following properties are to be updated to match the details of your application:
+ Within the schema, update the following properties to match the details of your application:

  	* Title
  	* Description
  	* LongDescription
- 	* All instances of `hello-world-name` and associated details should be modified to match that of your application.
+ 	* All instances of `hello-world-name` and the associated details

  The following snippet is an example of a `deploy.json` file: